 In addition to concerts music related workshops are an important part of the activities.

 Konserttikeskus is funded by the Finnish Ministry of Education and the Finnish Music Foundation (MES) as well as some minor sources.
 Konserttikeskus had an annual expenditure of nearly 1 250 000 EUR in 2017.

 At the beginning of each year the program committee of Konserttikeskus consisting of six members chooses new music groups for the following school year.
 A producer develops each new program together with the musicians before the tours begin.
 The number of programs for each season is nearly 40 and they show a large variety in style and genre.

-In 2017 Konserttikeskus had several special programs linked to the centenary of Finlands's independency.
+Especially during the past ten years Konserttikeskus has had many special projects and e.g. in 2017 there were several special programs linked to the centenary of Finlands's independency.

 Konserttikeskus started a new way for arranging tours "Concert to every school" as a pilot project in 2008 following the Norwegian and Danish school concert models.
 All pupils of over 60 municipalities can annually enjoy a school concert at the moment, the total number being over 80 000.
 The state's Finland Art Award was conferred to the project in 2009.